MICAT Exam and the complete process.Rahul Singh

 |Part VI||Divergent-Convergent Reasoning||30|

-MICAT 2019 exam design specifies the aggregate number of questions that will be asked and in addition the mode in which the test will be held.
-MICAT is conducted twice in a year.
+MICAT exam design specifies the aggregate number of questions that will be asked.
+And in addition, the mode in which the test will be held.
+Also, MICAT is conducted twice in a year.
 MICAT exam design likewise specifies whether there is any negative marking if the applicant gives the wrong answer.
-The objective of taking a section-wise patterned test for MICAT 2019 is to help the applicants in drawing a clear plan for the exam.
-Applicants can read about the syllabus of MICAT 2019 to make themselves familiar with the themes and subjects from which questions are probably going to be asked.
-In this article, applicants can thoroughly understand MICAT exam design 2019, for example, marking scheme, the method of the examination, the number of questions, allocated time, total marks and so forth.
+So, the objective of taking a section-wise pattern test for MICAT 2020 is to help the applicants in drawing a clear plan for the exam.
+Applicants can read about the syllabus of MICAT 2020 to make themselves familiar with the themes and subjects from which questions are probably going to be asked.
+Therefore, in this article, applicants can thoroughly understand MICAT exam design 2021, for example, the marking scheme, the method of the examination, the number of questions, allocated time, total marks, and so forth.